antimof/UxPlay/README.txt

 -   you may find video is improved by the setting -fps 60 that allows some video to be played at 60 frames per second.
 (You can see what framerate is actually streaming by using -vs fpsdisplaysink, and/or -FPSdata.)
-When using this, you probably should use the -vsync option.
+When using this, you should use the default timestamp-based synchronization option `-vsync`.

 -   Since UxPlay-1.54, you can display the accompanying "Cover Art" from sources like Apple Music in Audio-Only (ALAC) mode: run